Khashiev/Java7/README.md

 }
 ```

-The implemented application shall operate as follows:
+The implemented application works as follows:
-- Provide information about a class in classes package.
+- Provide information about a class in a class package.
-- Enable a user to create objects of a specified class with specific field values.
+- Allow a user to create objects of a specified class with specific field values.
 - Display information about the created class object.
 - Call class methods.

-Example of program operation:
+An example of how the program works:

 ```
 Classes: